unitystation/unitystation-wiki/docs/Guides/Security guides/Space-Law.md

 </font>

-## Medium CrimesAll of these crimes carry a 2 minute sentence or a 100 point target at the [[Labor Camp]], optional for the suspect you are arresting.
+## Medium CrimesAll of these crimes carry a 2 minute sentence or a 100 point target at the [Labor Camp](Labor-Camp.md), optional for the suspect you are arresting.

 <font color="Black">
 {| style## "text-align:center; background-color:#ffcc99;" border="1" cellspacing"0"